ElderHorror/Interactive-Dashboard/README.md

     Backend Issues:
         Test <your-render-url>/api/stock/AAPL—expect JSON.

-Notes
+About Me

+I’m Adedeji, a web developer seeking job opportunities or freelance contracts.
+Built this to flex my React and API skills.
+Hit me up on X: @AdedejiAde50479!

-This is a personal project.
+Note: This is a personal project.
 The backend URL is not shared publicly to avoid misuse.
 To use this app, deploy your own instance.

-License

-For personal use only.